César Peixoto: Braga and Benfica

 Peixoto signed a three-year contract with S.C.
 Braga on 29 May 2007.
 He declared himself delighted to join "...the fourth biggest team in Portugal."

 After two intermittent seasons, Peixoto refused to take part in Braga's 2009–10 UEFA Europa League fixtures against IF Elfsborg, after reported interest from S.L.
 Benfica, thus being suspended.
 On 7 August 2009, a transfer deal between the two clubs was arranged for a fee of €400,000 – Braga retained 50% of the player's rights.
 He spent most of his first season playing as left-back, battling for position with another adapted player, Fábio Coentrão.

 After appearing in 65 official games for Benfica (one goal, in a 6–0 away win against Grupo Desportivo e Recreativo Monsanto in the 2009–10 edition of the Taça de Portugal), Peixoto was deemed surplus to requirements by manager Jorge Jesus as practically all Portuguese players, and was not given a jersey for the 2011–12 campaign, being ultimately released from contract on 6 January 2012.

+Gil Vicente

+On 31 January 2012, Peixoto signed for Gil Vicente F.C. for the rest of the season.
+In the second leg of the semi-finals of the Taça da Liga on 22 March, he assisted the opening goal by Hugo Vieira in a 2–2 draw with Braga before a win on penalties; he played in the final, a 2–1 loss to another former employer, namely Benfica.

+Peixoto signed a new three-year deal on 17 July 2012.
+He scored his first goal for the club from Barcelos the following 28 April, a Panenka penalty kick to conclude a 2–0 win at home to relegation rivals S.C.
+Olhanense.

+On 7 November 2014, Peixoto was suspended.
+He was dismissed on 26 December with what Gil Vicente deemed just cause, for missing a planned visit to a school.